dotnet/designs/accepted/single-file/related.md

 # Related Work

-Single-file packaging for .Net Core apps is currently supported by third-party tools such as [Warp](https://github.com/dgiagio/warp) and [Costura](https://github.com/Fody/Costura).
+Single-file packaging for .NET apps is currently supported by third-party tools such as [Warp](https://github.com/dgiagio/warp) and [Costura](https://github.com/Fody/Costura).
 We now consider the pros and cons of implementing this feature within .Net Core.

 #### Advantages